Harrison Marsh: AFL career

 Marsh, who is 189 cm tall and weighs 87 kg, has played for the Sydney Swans since 2013, after being selected with 44th pick in the 2012 NAB AFL draft.

 He played for the reserve team, which plays in the North Eastern Australian Football League (NEAFL) from 2013 to 2015.
 In 2015, he was named in the League's "team of the year."
 He was delisted at the end of the 2015 season because it was felt that "his style of game was too 'safe,' that he needed to play with a bit more adventure."
 Consequently, Marsh had to undergo "a change of mindset."
 He was aided by player Rhyce Shaw, who "helped Marsh find the right balance between attack and defence."

-He was then readmitted to the team through the rookie draft and named captain of the Swans' undefeated reserves team.
+He was then redrafted to the team through the rookie draft and named captain of the Swans' undefeated reserves team.
 In May 2016, he was moved up to the senior team.
-He was given jersey number 31, a number previously worn by Brett Kirk, who retired in 2010.
+He was given guernsey number 31, a number previously worn by Brett Kirk, who retired in 2010.
 "It’s been a few years but I’m just so happy to finally do it," Marsh said just prior to his debut on the senior team.
 "It was pretty tough when I was delisted but the club kept me in the loop with what was going on.
 I continued to train at the club and I thought it could be worse and a lot can change in a year."

 However, at the end of the 2018 season after only playing 25 games over three seasons, but including three finals in 2016, Marsh was again delisted.

 He then returned to Western Australia to play for Subiaco.
 He was selected to represent Western Australia in the interstate match against South Australia in 2021.